-Turkey is such a huge country, you could easily spend a month or more exploring all the different parts and still not see all what it has to offer.
+Turkey is such a huge country, you could easily spend a month or more exploring all the different parts and still not see all that it has to offer.
 We opted for 2 weeks in Turkey but would have gone for 3 if we had more time.

 The general route itinerary is to go in a circular motion, generally east, then south, then west, then back up north.
 Ie. Istanbul, Cappadocia, Olympus, Kas, Fethiye, Bodrum, Izmir, then back to Istanbul and Gallipoli.
 Or in reverse.

-For our trip, we split our days up as following: Istanbul (5 nights), Cappadocia (2 nights), Feithye to Olympos Gulet Sailing Cruise (4 nights), Gallopoli (1 day), Istanbul (2 nights).
+For our trip, we split our days up as following: Istanbul (5 nights), Cappadocia (2 nights), Feithye to Olympos Gulet Sailing Cruise (4 nights), Gallipoli (1 day), Istanbul (2 nights).
 If we had more time we would have added 2-3 nights in Izmir and 2-3 in nights Bodrum.

 Today we have a guest blogger, Marisa (shown below) writing for us about our time spent together in Istanbul.
 Marisa joined us for our time in Nice, France as well as in Istanbul and Cappadocia, Turkey.
 Sadly she couldn’t join us for our trip to Gallipoli (post below) or Southern Turkey (posting later).

-I am a New York City based photographer and lover of food and animals.
+I am a New York City-based photographer and lover of food and animals.
 I’m a bit of a gypsy at heart and love to travel.
 I hope through my experiences and adventures you will be able to see how incredible Istanbul is, and perhaps better plan for your future trip there!

 First things first, Istanbul is huge.
 Fifth largest city in the world to be exact.
 It is the only city spanning over two continents, Asia and Europe.
 With that said, I would suggest creating a bit of an outline of things to see and do, that way you are able to experience as much as possible.

 Upon entering Istanbul you will have noticed all the animals walking amongst you.
-I immediately felt my secret animal hoarder self wanting to ‘save’ them all from the street life.
+I immediately felt my secret animal hoarder self-wanting to ‘save’ them all from the street life.
 But after walking around and seeing these animals that looked well fed, clean and relaxed I started to wonder, maybe it’s different here than the states?
 I then saw all the food and water containers left out for them and I realized the locals take care of them!
 The cats and dogs on the street were incredibly friendly as well and always came up to say hello.

 We stayed in the Cihangir area and we were so glad that we did!
 It was an artsy student area with plenty of local cafes and shops.
-It was that area that I found most of my favorite restaurants.
+It was that area that I found most of my favourite restaurants.

 Things to do in Istanbul

-Bosphorus River Tour – There are many river tours to choose from, but I chose the 1.5 hour local one with the best price.
+Bosphorus River Tour – There are many river tours to choose from, but I chose the 1.5-hour local one with the best price.
 It was 12 TL (US$4.5) and I hopped on from Karakoy.
 You were able to see both coasts of the Asia side and the European side.

 Grand Bazaar – A huge indoor market.
 Get ready to bargain.
 I highly suggest you get to know how much things actually cost before going to the Bazaar as things are way overpriced.
-For example, I bought a turkish coffee pot and outside the Bazaar the markets were selling them for 10TL.
-In the Grand Bazaar they were starting the prices at 65 TL and would only go down to 45 (after bargaining and walking away).
+For example, I bought a Turkish coffee pot and outside the Bazaar the markets were selling them for 10TL.
+In the Grand Bazaar, they were starting the prices at 65 TL and would only go down to 45 (after bargaining and walking away).
 Maybe I need more practice?

 Spice Market – A fantastic place to bring home some spices for family and friends!
 They will even vacuum seal it for you.
 I got kebab spices and they were a hit at home!